 How much is the pre-payment?

-Requests for all rooms require a deposit of $150.00 due at the time of application.
+Requests for all rooms require a deposit of $200.00 which includes a $50.00 Application fee and $150.00 Room Reservation fee due at the time of application.
 This payment must be in the form of a check, money order, or credit card.
-The pre-payment is deducted from your total housing fee for the following semester.

-Can I change roommates or residence halls before fall semester?
+Can a student change roommates or residence halls before fall semester?

 Is my housing application a binding agreement?

 Once a student’s housing application has been processed, it becomes a binding agreement to which the student is financially committed.
-Students submitting a housing room application agree to live on campus and are responsible for all housing and meal charges through May commencement, unless applying for summer school housing only.
+Students submitting a housing room application agree to live on campus and are responsible for all housing and meal charges through Spring and Fall commencement, unless applying for summer school housing only.